 - Not effective for dyeing cellulose or synthetic fibers.

 Selecting the type of dye based on the satin's fiber composition is essential.
 For example, to dye silk satin, an acid dye is preferable.
 Conversely, when looking to dye polyester satin, disperse dyes are the most effective.
-Understanding the fabric's fiber composition and the corresponding dye type ensures optimal dye uptake and colorfastness.

 How to Dye Satin Fabric: Polyester and Acetate Satin